jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 many to choose from, we needed a starting point, and we finally settled on the geographic midpoint between Loïc's base of San Francisco and mine of Melbourne.
-Of course that ends up being in the middle of the ocean, but not too far from that is the tiny village of Napari, in the Republic of Kiribati.
+Of course that ends up being in the middle of the ocean, but not too far from that point is the tiny village of Napari, in the Republic of Kiribati.
+We both thought it had a nice ring to it, and the name stuck.

 The next week, at the Berkeley sprint, I finally met Kira Evans, a contributor to scikit-image who had made several incredibly technical pull requests, on my